aspose-diagram/Aspose.Diagram-Documentation/spanish/pythonjava/developer-guide/converting/_index.es.md

 type: docs
 weight: 40
 url: /es/python-java/converting/
-description: Esta sección contiene una descripción de todas las opciones posibles para convertir documentos Visio usando Aspose.Diagram para Python a través de Java.
+description: This section contains a description of all possible options for converting Visio documents using Aspose.Diagram for Python via Java.
 ---